Linktree: Accolades

 In 2019, Linktree was included in CNBC's 'Upstart 100' list of "brightest, most intriguing, young startups promising to become the great companies of tomorrow."
 In March 2020, Fast Company placed Linktree as fourth place in the 'Most Innovative Companies of 2020' list in the 'Social media' category for "making Instagram's 'link in bio' into a sleek menu for sharing articles, merch, or paid partnerships."
 For comparison's sake, in that year the first place was Cameo and the third Pinterest; while the fourth place of other years were Reddit (2018 and 2021), Are.na (2019) and Genies, Inc. (2022).

-Continuous Instagram bans

-It is reported that Linktree, started as a link-in-bio tool for Instagram, was banned from Instagram in 2018, since it is noted as "breaking the community standards," specifically as a spam website.
-Linktree stated that they were "working on it" with their "representatives on Instagram."
-This ban resulted in improving the relationship between Linktree and Instagram after thousands of users advocated on Linktree's behalf.
-Although the ban has been lifted and Instagram has issued an apology, rumors circulated in 2019 stating that Instagram would issue another ban.
-As of March 2021, Instagram accounts for less than 40% of Linktree's profile traffic.

 Funding

-On October 27, 2020, Linktree announced that it had received US$10.7 million in Series A financing from Airtree Ventures and Insight Partners.
+On 27 October 2020, Linktree announced that it had received US$10.7 million in Series A financing from Airtree Ventures and Insight Partners.
 The funding is the company's first from an institutional investor.
-On March 26, 2021, Linktree announced the closing of a $45M Series B financing round.
-The round was co-led by Index Ventures and Coatue, with participation from returning investors AirTree Ventures and Insight Partners.
+On 26 March 2021, Linktree announced the closing of a $45M Series B financing round.
+The round was co-led by Index Ventures and Coatue, with participation from returning investors Airtree Ventures and Insight Partners.

-After raising $110M in January 2022, and offering to pay its employees $6,000 in a yearly bonus, the company announced it would fire 17% of its workforce citing changing dynamics.
-It did not reveal cash on hand.
+In 2022, Linktree raised $152 million at a valuation of $1.7 billion.
+The investment round led by Index Ventures and Coatue Management.